History

 Church building erected

-The church purchased a lot & erected a wood frame church on the same corner where the current building stands.
+The church purchased a lot and erected a wood frame church on the same corner where the current building stands.

 Name changed to Grace Church